Skip to main content

 Substitute Ratio

-โญ Mushroom Broth (Best) 1 cup per 1 cup vegetable broth
+Mushroom Broth Best 1 cup per 1 cup vegetable broth Adds a deep umami flavor that complements stir-fried vegetables and proteins without altering texture.

 Detailed Guide: Each Vegetable Broth Substitute in Stir-Fry